WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+The other group is happy, but says that even more improvement can be made

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+The other group proposed a sleek finger sensor that would pick up handwriting via handwriting technique.
+While it was substantially different than what we envisioned, it is still feasible and contains utility.
+What I am still worried about is attraction to others.
+A finger sensor wouldn't seem cool to others.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.